Facets allow narrowing down search results/data to a chosen few depending on some field or attributes.

 Faceting vs Filtering

 These 2 features are usually confused as there is more commonality between them, but understanding the thing that differs is important.
 Both are utilized for refining search results and showing a subset of search results.
-Filtering is done completely unknown to end client whereas faceting is commonly for building a UI, where clients can choose attributes (as classifications) to additionally refine their inquiry.
-Facets vs Filters cover this in more details.
+Filtering is done completely unknown to the end client whereas faceting is commonly for building a UI, where clients can choose attributes (as classifications) to additionally refine their inquiry.
+Facets vs Filters cover this in more detail.

 when does faceting happen?

 For a search query, when search results are composed then facet calculation happens.